 Developed in the early 90s, the OATS technique has produced excellent results.
 The OATS technique is limited by the size of the affected area and size and number of donor plugs available.

-The Carticel procedure is most common in younger patients, including adolescents, because of its extensive durability.
+The cartilage transplant is most common in younger patients, including adolescents, because of its extensive durability.
 Studies show that even 10 years after the procedure, as many as 75% to 85% of patients are still experiencing excellent results.

-Carticel has been approved for use in the U.S. for about 13 years, but is still not widely available.
-Aurora BayCare is the only Carticel provider in Northeast Wisconsin.
-One of our orthopedic surgeons not only offers the Carticel procedure but also teaches other physicians how to perform this state-of-the-art cartilage restoration surgery.
+Aurora BayCare is the only first cartilage transplant provider in Northeast Wisconsin.
+One of our orthopedic surgeons not only offers the procedure but also teaches other physicians how to perform this state-of-the-art cartilage restoration surgery.

-As an alternative to harvesting your own cartilage, cartilage restoration procedures can be performed using an off-the-shelf product called DeNovo NT (Natural Tissue).
-DeNovo Natural Tissue is harvested from organ donors, typically under the age of 12.
+As an alternative to harvesting your own cartilage, cartilage restoration procedures can be performed using donor cartilage tissue.
+Natural tissue is harvested from organ donors, typically under the age of 12.
 Juvenile cartilage has a far greater success rate for regeneration.

 By using donor cartilage, the surgery is reduced to a one-step process.
 There’s no need to harvest your own cartilage and wait for it to grow.
 With donor cartilage, you also remove the risk of damaging your own healthy tissue.

-The orthopedic surgeons at Aurora BayCare have been using DeNovo NT in knee repairs since 2009, shortly after the product launched.
+The orthopedic surgeons at Aurora BayCare have been using donor cartilage in knee repairs since 2009, shortly after the product launched.